OFTEC Renewables Registration

 In the coming years the UK must meet tough targets for carbon emission reduction.
 Domestic renewable heating technology is seeing significant growth and OFTEC renewables registration, particularly MCS certification, enables installers to maximise this business opportunity.

 Installers should note that it is a condition of MCS registration that businesses dealing with domestic customers comply with a code of practice (consumer code).
-Installers of renewables must also join the Renewable Energy Consumer Code (RECC) or an equivalent scheme.
+Installers of renewables must also join the Renewable Energy Consumer Code (RECC).
 To learn more about the administration requirements of the RHI, visit the OFGEM website.

 Scopes of Registration